 Appreciate the beauty of simple things every day

 This, I learned years before I moved to Italy!
-Learning to appreciate a view, a beautiful flower you’re passing by, the sun, the taste of your morning cappuccino, a pastry, a cold wind in the heat… Appreciating our health, that we woke up today, the food we put on the table, and basically everything.
+Learning to appreciate a view, a beautiful flower you’re passing by, the sun, the taste of your morning cappuccino, a pastry, cold wind in the heat… Appreciating our health, that we woke up today, the food we put on the table, and basically everything.

 If there’s one truth I learned about this side of the Italian slow-living lifestyle, is this:

-By learning to appreciate the beauty in every small, let’s call normal thing that’s around you, the frustration of the bad aspects is lower.
+By learning to appreciate the beauty in every small, let’s call the normal thing that’s around you, the frustration of the bad aspects is lower.
 And that, my friend, leads you to a happier life, and also raises your self-awareness!

-Stop and savour your morning coffee, the taste of a great dish, the smell of a flower.
+Stop and savor your morning coffee, the taste of a great dish, the smell of a flower.
 That’s the key, to stop and appreciate!
 Because yes, we all have a quick thought in our mind if we see or do something that’s positive, that we like, but usually speaking, we don’t stop for a few seconds, minutes, to actually appreciate it.